adamchainz/django-mysql/CONTRIBUTING.rst

        $ mysql -uroot -p -e "CREATE USER '$(whoami)'@localhost; GRANT ALL PRIVILEGES ON *.* TO '$(whoami)'@localhost;"
        # Enter the password for root you set in the apt dialog

-   On Max OS X, this can be done with something like:
+   On Mac OS X, this can be done with something like:

    .. code-block:: sh